Nice to meet you!

 Research experience

-During my Bachelor’s and Master’s, I have completed internships and research projects at the Experimental Psychopathology lab Utrecht, the Neurocognitive Development Lab Utrecht, the Wilhelmina’s Children Hospital in Utrecht (department of Neonatology), and the University of Melbourne (department of Biomedical Engineering).
+During my Bachelor’s and Master’s, I have completed internships and research projects at the Experimental Psychopathology lab Utrecht, the Neurocognitive Development Lab Utrecht, the Wilhelmina’s Children Hospital in Utrecht (department of Neonatology), and the Neurobionics Lab at the University of Melbourne (department of Biomedical Engineering).
 I received scholarships from the Prinses Beatrix Spierfonds, Fundatie van Renswoude and the K.F.
-Hein Fonds for my Master's project at the department of Biomedical Engineering at the University of Melbourne, which concerned brain-computer interfacing.
+Hein Fonds for my Master's project at the University of Melbourne, which concerned (invasive) brain-computer interfacing.

-During my PhD, I completed a systematic review and the data collection of four experimental studies in order to develop a passive brain-computer interface system for VR-based flight training.
-I was awarded a scholarship by the Dr. Catharine van Tussenbroek Fonds to pursue a research project at ISAE-SUPAERO in Toulouse, France.
+During my PhD, I switched from the 'clinical setting' to studying non-invasive BCIs for the purpose of optimizing human performance.
+I completed a systematic review and four experimental studies in order to develop a passive brain-computer interface system for Virtual Reality (VR)-based flight training.
+I learned Python for the first time during my PhD, and further developed my knowledge and skills in AI-based data analyses and BCI applications in aviation.
+I was awarded a scholarship by the Dr. Catharine van Tussenbroek Fonds to pursue a research project at the Neuroergonomics and Human Factors research group of the Department of Aerospace Vehicle Design and Control at ISAE-SUPAERO in Toulouse, France, focusing on quantifying dyadic interactions between instructor and student pilots.

 Spare time

 I have a soft spot for horror and thriller films and novels, and a long-standing relationship with The Sims and RollerCoaster Tycoon (Windows).
-I also enjoy narrative-driven games such as Life Is Strange, Unravel 2, and Killer Frequency (PS5).
+I also enjoy narrative-driven games such as Life Is Strange, Unravel 2, It takes two, and Killer Frequency (PS5).

 When I’m not gaming or watching something spooky, I enjoy photo and video editing using various tools, and unwinding in the kitchen by cooking or mixing cocktails.